invertase/react-native-firebase/docs/index.md

 apply plugin: 'com.google.gms.google-services' // <- Add this line
 ```

+#### Using Firebase services in an emulator

+To use Firebase services in an emulator, you need to install the Google Play services SDK.
+From Android Studio:

+1. Select `Tools -> SDK Manager`
+1. Search for `SDK Tools` and select the `SDK Tools` tab under `Android SDK`
+1. Install `Google Play services`

+If you're missing Google Play services SDK, you may see an error similar to:

+`InternalFirebaseAuth.FIREBASE_AUTH_API is not available on this device`

 ### 3. iOS Setup

 To allow the iOS app to securely connect to your Firebase project, a configuration file must be downloaded and added to your project.